Privacy Dispute Resolution FAQs

 C. TRUSTe collects and examines information on the dispute

-NOTE: A Client or Complainant may submit information to TRUSTe with a request that the information not be made available to the other party.
-This information should be clearly marked “confidential,” and the requesting Client or Complainant should confirm that the information is not publicly available.
-TRUSTe will handle confidential information obtained through the Dispute Resolution program in the same way that it handles its own confidential information.
+NOTE: A Client or Complainant may ask to submit information to TRUSTe with a request that the information not be made available to the other party.
+Please contact us to request special instructions for submitting such information; your request for instructions must be prominently marked with “Request for Instructions to Submit Confidential Information” and must confirm that the information you seek to submit is not publicly available.
+TRUSTe will protect confidential information obtained through the Dispute Resolution program in the same way that it protects its own confidential information.

 D. The Dispute Resolution process goes forward

-- If TRUSTe considers the Client’s response to be deficient, it may request additional information from the Client.
+- If TRUSTe considers the Client’s response to be insufficient, it may request additional information from the Client.

 Complainant and, if the Client was copied, also the Client.